Kitsu Plateau: Landforms

 The Kitsu Plateau is dominated by the Mess Lake Lava Field, which extends from Raspberry Creek in the north to Nagha Creek in the south.
 It covers an area of around 18 km2 and contains three pyroclastic cones which were the sources of lava flows that travelled westward towards the Mess Creek Escarpment.
-The oldest cone, sometimes referred to by the numeronym ML-1, is at the northern end of the lava field, whereas the second oldest cone, ML-2, is at the southern end of the lava field.
+The oldest cone, sometimes referred to as ML-1, is at the northern end of the lava field, whereas the second oldest cone, ML-2, is at the southern end of the lava field.
 Both cones are covered by tundra vegetation and have been slightly rounded by erosion, although their craters are still recognizable.
 The Ash Pit, sometimes referred to by the numeronym ML-3, is the youngest and southernmost eruptive centre of the Mess Lake Lava Field.
 It lies on the steep southern slope of the Kitsu Plateau inside Nagha Creek valley and has been described as a pyroclastic cone or a conical explosion crater.